 There was a theory that the real ferret ancestor is a black-footed ferret.
 But, after genetic testing, it was proven that they don’t share enough genetic material to prove that theory.
 They are simply two different species under the same Mustelidae family.

 The first time in history someone mentioned ferrets was almost 2,500 years ago.
 The Greek author Aristophanes mentioned them in 450 BC and only a hundred years later, in 350 BC, Aristotle mentioned them again.
 We can’t really use this information as the starting point because of their existence since these documents were in bad shape, and were thus classified as incomplete.

-The next person who wrote about ferrets and described them in detail was Greek geographer Strabo when he wrote about rabbit overdevelopment on Balearic Islands around 63 BC and 24 AD.
+Greek geographer Strabo wrote about rabbit overdevelopment on Balearic Islands around 63 BC and 24 AD.
 Rabbits had overbred on the islands and started destroying crops which eventually led to famine.
 One of the best solutions for rabbit overpopulation was in the form of a small, long-bodied animal bred to hunt down rabbits.
 Strabo described ferrets as muzzled Libyan animals, small enough to fit in the rabbit hole.
 Ferrets would chase rabbits out of the hole and dogs would hunt rabbits down once they exited the hole.
 This is actually a very similar practice to the current hunting method that involves ferrets.